radareorg/radare2/DEVELOPERS.md

 # Development information

-This file aims to describe an introduction for developers to work on the code base of radare2 project.
+This file aims to introduce developers to conventions for working on the code base of radare2.

 ## Documentation

-This repository support Doxygen document generation.
-By running `doxygen` in the root of this repository, it will autodetect the Doxyfile and generate HTML documentation at [doc/doxygen/html/index.html](doc/doxygen/html/index.html).
+radare2 supports Doxygen document generation.
+By running `doxygen` in the repository root, it will autodetect the Doxyfile and generate HTML documentation at [doc/doxygen/html/index.html](doc/doxygen/html/index.html).

 If you're contributing code or updating existing code, you can use Doxygen